- Unless stated otherwise, events are open to the public.

 - If attending an Outdoor Event, please review these important guidelines.

 - Some events may require advanced registration.
+Each individual must be register separately for outdoor events.
+Virtual events only require a single registration per household.
 For assistance, see the Job Aid on Registering and Unregistering for Events.

 - Events prefixed with “TTLT” are run by and the responsibility of the Thames Talbot Land Trust.
 Please direct any questions to the TTLT at firstname.lastname@example.org.

 - For instructions on how to use the Events Calendar, please review the introduction.

 - This event has passed.

 (Members Only) Virtual Meeting – Seeing the World With Wonder: How Birding Changed My Life

 Friday, April 30 @ 7:30 pm - 9:00 pm

 (NATURE LONDON MEMBERS ONLY)